dbosak01/libr/README.md

 write.

 The following example will illustrate some basic functionality of the **libr** package regarding the creation of libnames and use of dictionaries.
 The example first places some sample data in a temp directory for illustration purposes.
-Then the example creates a libname, loads it into memory, adds data to it, and then unloads and writes everything to disk:
+Then the example creates a libname from the temp directory, loads it into memory, adds data to it, and then unloads and writes everything to disk:
 ```
 # Create temp directory
 tmp <- tempdir()